programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 The use of images with text (created and exported from any graphics program such as Affinity Designer or PowerPoint) is one way to show text.
 There are [alternatives](https://threejs.org/manual/#en/creating-text).

 Textures need to be loaded by a 'TextureLoader'.
-After loading each texture a set of lower-resolution images (a 'mipmap') gets generated for it.
+After loading each texture a set of lower-resolution images (a [mipmap](https://en.wikipedia.org/wiki/Mipmap)) gets generated for it.
 The renderer will automatically use one of the lower-resolution images for when the texture appears small or far away.
 Using lower-resolution images for areas covering less pixels is not only more efficient, it can prevent image 'shimmering'.
 Mipmap creation is one of the reasons for using images of 2<sup>n</sup> by 2<sup>n</sup> dimensions, but the creation of the down-sampled image sets takes processing time.

 First you declare the variables, **after** the following code: